 After the Demo Day, some —but not all— student applicants may be invited for a Shadow Day.
 On a Shadow Day, a student applicant is invited to spend a 1/2 day or day immersed in the Long-View community.
 During this time, we observe how your son or daughter integrates him/herself into an academic learning community in order to make final admissions decisions.
 Please don't read too much into whether or not your child is asked for a Shadow Day; this decision is not only based on individual children, but can be related to group dynamics, age levels, social interests, etc.

 Admissions decisions are made thoughtfully, based primarily on the family’s and school’s shared vision regarding educational approaches and practices, as well as the child's eagerness to learn and ability to handle a rigorous curriculum within a collaborative community environment.
-Notice of acceptance will arrive via email on March 1, with contracts and deposits due two weeks after the acceptance email.
-Students to whom we are not able to offer admission will also be informed on March 1 and will be placed in our wait pool upon request, in case there are fall, winter, or spring admissions openings.
+Notice of acceptance will arrive via email on March 1 by 5pm, with contracts and deposits due on March 14.

 Thank you for taking the time to fill it out as completely and honestly as you can.
-Applications for priority consideration are due by January 16, 2019, but we will continue to accept applications until open spots have been filled.
+Applications for priority consideration are due by January 16, 2019, but we will continue to accept applications until February 20.